 Hippophae Rhamnoides L

 Though there are 7 different species of SBT, Hippophae Rhamnoides L. is the most prolific and widely used across the world.
 The word Hippophae has been derived from a Latin word ‘Hippo’ meaning horse and ‘Phaos’ which means ‘shine’.
 It has been fed to horses for centuries for health and luminosity of coat.
 The different parts of the plant also have been used by many cultures in Eurasia as food and medicine for centuries.

 Sea buckthorn has a high amount of Omega Fatty Acids, including 3,6,7 and 9.
 Some of the phytonutrients in SBT are tocopherols, carotenoids, vitamins K, C and a few different forms of B. There are also physterols coumarins, triterpenes and zinc.
-You don’t need to be a chemist to see how amazingly packed with nutrition SBT is.
+You don’t need to be a chemist to see how amazingly packed with nutrition sea buckthorn is.

 In addition to being a wonderful and natural beauty remedy, SBT is known for its overall support of human health.
 This wonderful natural remedy is perfect for everyday use and is a veritable multivitamin.
 Below are just some of the benefits that SBT has to offer: